 Are other packing materials recyclable?

-Other packing materials like polystyrene (often referred to by the brand name Styrofoam) and packing peanuts are technically recyclable, though you’ll find very few organizations willing to recycle this particular pollutant.
-That doesn’t mean you shouldn’t try though.
+Other packing materials like polystyrene (often referred to by the brand name Styrofoam) and packing peanuts are technically recyclable.
+However, very few organizations are willing to recycle this pollutant.
 If your boxes are packed with polystyrene instead of bubble wrap, a quick Google search will tell you which, if any, organizations in your area recycle it.
-If they don’t, you could always reuse it for packing down the line.
+If they don’t, you could reuse it for packing.

-And of course, any paper or cardboard packaging materials you find in your packages can be recycled with paper.
-However, for thin or tiny paper-based packing items such as tissue paper and confetti, it's best to put those in the compost rather than the recycling bin.
+And, of course, any paper or cardboard packaging materials you find in your packages can be recycled with paper.
+However, for thin or tiny paper-based packing items such as tissue paper and confetti, it's best to put those in the compost bin rather than the recycling bin.

 This article, originally published on Jan.
 12, 2021, has been updated.